Powerlearnproject/se-assignment-day-2-git-and-github-Inst3p428/README.md

 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
 Concepts
 Repositories-A central location where all versions of a project's files are stored.
-Commits-napshots or milestones along the timeline of a Git project.
+Commits-Snapshots or milestones along the timeline of a Git project.
 Branch-A separate line of development created from the main codebase, allowing parallel work on different features.
 Merge-Combining changes from different branches back into the main codebase.
 GitHub is a cloud-bsed platform where developers can store and manage git repositories, GitHub stores the version online to share, collborate and allows backing up safely.